 Usage: “Aquí en Cádiz, estoy en la mar de bien.”
 (Here in Cádiz, I’m feeling great.)

-Here’s the list of Spanish phrases followed by their English phonetics:
+Here’s the list of Spanish words and phrases followed by their English phonetics:

 Learning these local phrases will do more than just help you get by; it will connect you with the heart of Cádiz.
 Each expression carries a piece of the city’s soul, offering you a glimpse into its vibrant culture.
 So, the next time you’re in Cádiz, try using a few of these phrases—who knows, you might just make a new friend or two!